 - set the value of the robots meta tag to noindex

 - redirect it using a 301 HTTP status code

 A Google algorithm update (released in 2012.) that reduces rank for websites that have too many ads above the fold.

-A common SEO term describing all the visitors arriving to your website.
+A common SEO term describing all the visitors arriving on your website.
 Types of traffic include: